fernando-mashimo/trybe-Portfolio/README.md

 # trybe-Portfolio

-All Tasks and Projects carried out during my course at Trybe.
+All Tasks and Projects carried out in my course at Trybe.